Great ideas and inspiration for a Far and Wild safari

 Duration: 12 nights

-Cost: From £2,945 pp (international flights and fully insured 4x4 vehicle hire)
+Cost: From £4,715pp (international flights and fully insured 4x4 vehicle hire)

-A personal favourite of our in-house Namibia expert which takes you through classic Namibia and is packed full of opportunity for exploration and adventure and can be tailored to your own personal bucket-list.
-It will take you through some of the most famous and recognised areas of Namibia and staying at comfortable accommodation which has been hand-picked by our Namibia expert.
+A personal favourite of our in-house Namibia expert which takes you through classic Namibia and is packed full of opportunities for exploration and adventure and can be tailored to your own personal bucket list.
+It will take you through some of the most famous and recognised areas of Namibia and stay at comfortable accommodation which has been hand-picked by our Namibia expert.

-Namibia may be largely desert but it’s filled with wildlife and adventure, our brilliant journeys gives you fantastic exposure, leaving you feeling immersed in this wonderful country.
+Namibia may be largely desert but it’s filled with wildlife and adventure, our brilliant journeys give you fantastic exposure, leaving you feeling immersed in this wonderful country.

 Now that we’ve given you a huge amount of wanderlust, get in touch and speak with one of our lovely Africa travel experts.
 We can create your dream holiday, whether it’s a Big Five safari in the Serengeti, mountain gorilla trekking in Rwanda or a few well-deserved days on an idyllic beach in Mozambique.
 We promise to get your tailored itinerary to you within 24 hours.